sis0k0/code-sharing-workshop/README.md

 ```

 # Building movies list
-1. Create a `Movie` class.
+1. Create new `Movie` class.
 ```
 ng generate class movie
 ```

-The class should have `title` and `poster` properties of appropriate types.
+The `Movie` needs `title` and `poster` properties of appropriate types.
+Make sure to add them to the newly created class.

-1. Create a new `MovieService` for fetching the movies.
+1. Create new `MovieService` for fetching the movies.

 ```
 ng generate service movies